artkoder/events-bot/README.md

 - **US-14**: Admin registers a weather post for updates, including sea temperature.
 - **US-15**: Automatic weather post updates with current weather and sea temperature.
 - **US-16**: Admin lists registered posts showing the rendered weather and sea data for all registered seas.
+- **US-17**: Admin adds a channel for daily weather posts and specifies the publication time with `/setup_weather`.
+- **US-18**: Content manager uploads images with templates to `@kotopogoda_assets`; used posts disappear after publishing.
+- **US-19**: Admin views the list of weather channels and can send a post immediately with «Run now» or remove a channel with «Stop».
+- **US-20**: The bot publishes the weather once per day for each configured channel at the set time.